JS-DevTools/browserify-banner/README.md

         name: 'John Doe'
       }
     },

+    // Path to template file (defaults to "banner.txt")
+    file: 'path/to/my/banner/file.txt',

     // Or just set the template directly (will be wrapped in a comment block)
     template: '<%= pkg.name %> v<%= pkg.version %>\n' +